sirherrbatka/cl-progress-bar/README.md

 This library provides almost the same code as used inside quicklisp for drawning progress bars.
 Differences includeare:
 * Different API.
 * Thread safety.
-* Does not assume that progress bar are releated representing download progress.
+* Does not assume that progress bar are representing download progress.
 Finish message contains just formatted duration.

 # Examples
 Basic exapmle looks like this: